Controlled Environment and agri-tech research

 A thriving agri-tech sector will be a vital component of the push towards universal adoption of regulatory standards and increased uptake of environmental land management actions.
 New, commercially-viable technologies will help farmers, commercial growers and landowners to adapt their businesses, enabling a more sustainable, efficient and competitive agriculture industry.

-The UK Government’s updated Agricultural Transition Plan calls for innovation in technology, equipment and infrastructure to support the development of future farming and precision agriculture.
+Innovation in technology, equipment and infrastructure will be essential in supporting the development of future farming and precision agriculture.

 At Plymouth, advancements in controlled environments, robotics and sensor technology are allowing us to develop practical agri-tech solutions to improve productivity, reduce emissions, and mitigate the impacts of climate change.